kelvne/ab-react/README.md

 ## Usage

-**This is mainly for AB testing, it will work with multiple children but try to stick with two**
+**This is mainly for AB testing, it will work with multiple children but try to stick with two.**

 ### Normal use case

 In the following example, three things can happen:

 1 - The ABReact component will randomize one of the children and store the value on a cookie, after that the user will always see the same version.

 2 - If a version is set on the cookie with the defined cookie name, that version will be rendered.

 3 - If a version is set on the cookie with the defined cookie name but the child doesn't exist null will be returned.

 **No matter what scenario happens, the trackVersion event will be called each time the component is rendered.**